Mooselookmeguntic Lake (Josh Kuckens photo)

-Flagstaff II Leaders: Tess Miller and Eli Nixon
+Flagstaff II Leaders: Zack Anderson and Alexa Harrison

 Start off this trip hiking up Bigelow Mountain to The Horns and Avery Peak.
 Sleep well at a campsite right off the ridgeline and descend the next day via the Safford Brook trail until you reach Flagstaff Lake!
 Put in your canoes, enjoy a nice swim and paddle across this unique and vast lake.
 Explore the areas on shore and camp on islands you pass along the way.